Superior Hypogastric Plexus Block

 What is a superior hypogastric plexus block?

-A superior hypogastric plexus block (SHPB) is a type of injection.
-It’s used to diagnose and treat pain in the lower part of the abdomen and the pelvis.
+A superior hypogastric plexus block (SHPB) is a type of shot (injection).
+It’s used to diagnose and treat pain in the lower part of the belly (abdomen) and the pelvis.

 Your brain sends information to the body through pathways known as nerves.
-Nerves also receive information from the body and send it to the proper regions of the brain.
-A nerve plexus is a place in the body where many different nerves intersect.
-Nerves that communicate some types of pain signals from the lower abdomen and pelvis pass through the superior hypogastric plexus on their way to the brain.
+Nerves also receive information from the body and send it to the correct regions of the brain.
+A nerve plexus is a place in the body where many different nerves come together and cross.
+Nerves that communicate some types of pain signals from the lower belly and pelvis pass through the superior hypogastric plexus on their way to the brain.

 • Bladder or urethra